Chart Color Schemes

 Farrer has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis of ABS population updates for the broader area, the estimated population of the Farrer statistical area (Lv2) as of November 2025 is around 3,764.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Farrer as of Feb 2026 is around 3,764.
 This reflects a decrease of 23 people since the 2021 Census, which reported a population of 3,787.
-The change is inferred from AreaSearch's estimated resident population of 3,751 following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+The change is inferred from AreaSearch's estimate of resident population at 3,751 following examination of ABS' latest ERP data release in June 2024 and an additional 17 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,818 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+Population growth for Farrer was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022 as the base year.
-Considering these projected demographic shifts, over this period, projections indicate a decline in overall population.
-According to this methodology, the Farrer (SA2)'s population is expected to contract by 232 persons by 2041.
-However, growth across specific age cohorts is anticipated, with the 85 and over age group projected to grow by 129 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data or years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+Considering these projections, Farrer's population is expected to contract by 232 persons by 2041.
+However, specific age cohorts like the 85 and over group are projected to grow, with an anticipated increase of 129 people in this cohort during this period.

 Frequently Asked Questions - Population